 What else distinguishes Montfort?

-Montfort has a unique sense of holiness and innocence, and it is also a very fun and joyful place.
-There is no bullying to speak of.
-Money, privilege, class distinctions, racial distinctions, even religious distinctions are simply not issues at Montfort.
+Montfort has a unique sense of faith and innocence.
+Kids can be kids at Montfort without any pretense or toughness that they may feel they need to project outside of our walls.
+Montfort is also a very fun and joyful place.
+There is no bullying; and money, privilege, class distinctions, racial distinctions, even religious distinctions are simply not issues at Montfort.
 Everyone is part of a single Montfort family.
 And it is a safe environment for kids to grow up in.
 We work hard at it.

 You must have a unique faculty, too, to help create this environment.